Angryrou/UDAO2022/docs/optimization/README.md

 - [Weighted Sum (WS)][3] method adds different weights on different objectives to show the preferences or importance over all objectives.
 It transforms an MOO problem into a single-objective optimization problem.
 Our weighted sum works with the solver `grid_search` and `random_sampler`.
 - [Progressive Frontier (PF)](https://hal.inria.fr/hal-02549758/document) includes two approaches: PF-Approximation Sequential (PF-AS) and PF-Approximation Parallel (PF-AP).
   PF-AS generates Pareto points sequentially and consistently by exploring uncertainty space with maximum volume.
   PF-AP generates Pareto points parallelly by exploring multiple sub-uncertainty-space at the same time.
 Both transform a MOO into a series of constrained single-objective optimization problems.
+By default, we use `PF-AP`.
 - Evolutionary (Evo) algorithms solve optimization problems by utilizing genetic operations (e.g. selection, crossover, mutation) over populations.
   [NSGA-II](https://web.njit.edu/~horacio/Math451H/download/2002-6-2-DEB-NSGA-II.pdf) is a classic evolutionary algorithm to solve MOO problem, which aims to generate a set of Pareto solutions while maintaining the diversity.
   In the current repository, it calls the library [Platypus][1] with NSGA-II algorithm.